myungjinlee/GLYCO/README.md

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in your HPC system. <br />
      - 3.1.1.
 Glycan atoms of each residues:<br />
        - Count number of glycan atoms
+         1) Input pdbs should be named as frame_INDEX.pdb such as frame_1.pdb, frame_2.pdb etc and deposit them in folder name "input"
+         2) Folders input, template, and script glyco.py should be all in your current working directory
        ```
        bash multi_res_run.sh -frame_start index of first frame -path path of current working directory -glycan glycan names (comma separated) -cutoff cutoff -freesasa path of freesasa executable
        ```